akraino-edge-stack/regional_controller-api-server/src/site/docs/api.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Update the Region identified by ``uuid``.
-The user is allowed to modify the description or parent fields of the Region.
+The user is allowed to modify the name, description and parent fields of the Region.
+The user is not allowed to change any fields of the ``universal region`` (with UUID 00000000-0000-0000-0000-000000000000).
+If the parent region is changed, it must refer to another valid region's UUID, and cannot be self-referential.
+The content provided to the PUT operation, in either YAML or JSON form, should consist of just those fields to be modified.

 ===========  ======================================================================
 Return Code  Reason